rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/01-creating-form-field-types.markdown

 [TOC levels=1-4]

-Liferay's Forms application does not contain a dedicated time field out-of-the-box.
-For ease of use and to ensure proper time data is collected, you'll develop a time field and learn how @product@'s field types work at the same time.
+Liferay's Forms application does not contain a dedicated slider field out-of-the-box.
+For ease of use and to ensure proper slider data is collected, you'll develop a slider field and learn how @product@'s field types work at the same time.

 There are several steps involved in creating a form field type:

 1. Creating the Form Field Type's Java class.

-2. Creating the Form Field Type Renderer Java class.

-3. Defining the field's behavior in JavaScript and Soy templates.
+2. Defining the field's behavior in JavaScript and Soy templates.

 | **Blade Template:**  To jump-start your project, use
 | [Blade CLI](/docs/7-1/tutorials/-/knowledge_base/t/blade-cli)
 | or
 | [Liferay Dev Studio](/docs/7-1/tutorials/-/knowledge_base/t/creating-modules-with-liferay-ide).
 | There's a Blade template for creating form fields.
 Using the CLI, enter
 |
-|     blade create -t form-field -v 7.1 -p com.liferay.docs.formfieldtype -c Time DDMTypeTime
+|     blade create -t form-field -v 7.2 -p com.liferay.docs.formfieldtype -c Slider DDMTypeSlider
 |
-| This gives you a `DDMTypeTime` module with a similar structure to what's above.
+| This gives you a `DDMTypeSlider` module with a similar structure to what's above.
 | The Java classes are in the package `com.liferay.docs.formfield` under
 | `src/main/java/` and the frontend resources (JavaScript and Soy files) are in
-| `sr/main/resources/META-INF/resources`.
+| `src/main/resources/META-INF/resources`.
 |
 | A known limitation in the form-field template requires the use of camel case in
-| the project name (`DDMTypeTime`).
+| the project name (`DDMTypeSlider`).
 Trying to use kebab case instead
-| (`ddm-type-time`) generates a non-functioning module.
+| (`ddm-type-slider`) generates a non-functioning module.
 This is fixed with the
 | release of Blade 3.3.
 Run `blade version` from the command line to see the
 | version of Blade you're running.
 |
 | Using Blade CLI or Liferay Dev Studio, you get a project skeleton with much of
 | the boilerplate filled in, so you can focus immediately on coding.